kekyo/PowerPlayZipper/README.md

 PowerPlay Zipper is an implementation of `Lightning-Fast` Zip file compression/decompression library on .NET.

-* 3x and over faster unzipping execution than `SharpZipLib.FastZip`.
+* 7x and over faster unzipping execution than `SharpZipLib.FastZip`.

-Simple word for strategy: **Maximize multi-core parallel processing for compression/decompression**.
+Simple word for strategy: **Maximize multi-core parallel file compression/decompression**.

 Yes, we can easy replace PowerPlay Zipper from another zip manipulation library.